A data-rich report of JDC’s care and community development work across the FSU.

 We Lead the Jewish Response to Global Crises

 JDC’s global disaster relief responds to emergent crises and ongoing development needs.
-Therefore, impact is measured according to the needs of these two different areas of work.
+Therefore, JDC measures impact according to the needs of these two different areas of work.
 In the case of emergency response JDC’s ensures its practice and intervention models reflect international standards, including for measuring outputs in disaster relief, which is a very specialized and challenging space for monitoring, evaluation and learning.
 JDC deploys ongoing data collection through its local partners and internal after-action reviews.
 In the case of major disaster responses, JDC deploys external evaluation.
-In its ongoing development work, JDC utilized ongoing monitoring and periodic evaluation to ensure program oversight, efficiency, and effectiveness.
+In its ongoing development work, JDC uses ongoing monitoring and periodic evaluation to ensure program oversight, efficiency, and effectiveness.